 Thanks in large part to the philanthropic spirit of Karl Kuerner, Jr. and his family, the Brandywine River Museum acquired the Kuerner Farm in 1999 and began offering educational tours in 2004.
 Reproductions of Wyeth's works can be viewed on the tours, along with parts of the house, barn and property to demonstrate how Wyeth altered the physical details of a site in order to communicate a particular idea.

-Tours are approximately one hour long and take place from April through mid-November.
+Tours are approximately one hour long and in 2014 take place from April 1 through November 23.
 Children under 6 are not permitted on the tours.
+For information on package tours please click here